GitHubChuanYu/T3Project1_PathPlanning/README.md

 * The total waypoints are 50, so the rest of waypoints (50 - previous path waypoints) are generated from fitted spline curve:

-  * First to ensure the planned waypoints along spline will not have large acceleration and jerk, a method is introduced in [Project Q&A](https://classroom.udacity.com/nanodegrees/nd013/parts/6047fe34-d93c-4f50-8336-b70ef10cb4b2/modules/27800789-bc8e-4adc-afe0-ec781e82ceae/lessons/23add5c6-7004-47ad-b169-49a5d7b1c1cb/concepts/3bdfeb8c-8dd6-49a7-9d08-beff6703792d), five way points are picked for spline fitting.
-The first two points are from previous path (or if previous path is almost empty, then use current and previous car location x, y) as shown in this figure:
+  * First to ensure the planned waypoints along spline will not have large acceleration and jerk, a method is introduced in [Project Q&A](https://classroom.udacity.com/nanodegrees/nd013/parts/6047fe34-d93c-4f50-8336-b70ef10cb4b2/modules/27800789-bc8e-4adc-afe0-ec781e82ceae/lessons/23add5c6-7004-47ad-b169-49a5d7b1c1cb/concepts/3bdfeb8c-8dd6-49a7-9d08-beff6703792d) as shown in this figure:

+  ![alt text][image2]

+  * Then rest of waypoints calculated from fitted spline are tranformed back from car's coordinate system to global (map's) coordinate system.

+The code for overall smooth trajectory generation is between line 300 and line 335 in [main.cpp](https://github.com/GitHubChuanYu/T3Project1_PathPlanning/blob/master/src/main.cpp) file.